ucsb-cs32/s21/_lab/lab00.md

 -   There is no guarantee that this will always work.
 -   There are two many different OS versions, flavors, configurations, etc.for us to know the ins and outs of every single one.
--   If/when you run into difficulties there, WE CANNOT BE YOUR TECH SUPPORT.
+-   If/when you run into difficulties there, we cannot be your tech support.
 If you have a simple question and we know the answer, we'll tell you, but if you don't, our answer will be: "ok, then do your work in CSIL until you figure it out."

 So, please be aware: